perfana/test-events-neoload/README.md

 ## messages
 This is a `readyForStartParticipant`, so only when this event plugin sends a `Go!` message on the `eventMessageBus` the event scheduler can progress to the `startTest` event.
-When the Neoload test reaches the `RUNNING` state, the `Go!` message is sent.
+When the Neoload test execution reaches the `STARTED_TEST` state, the `Go!` message is sent.

 ## properties for Neoload:
 * `neoloadAccountToken` the API SAAS token for Neoload API v4